Sunflower Bound with a Sub-Logarithmic Base: Motivation, Basic Terminology and Related Facts

-A set $S$ means a subset of $X$, and is an {\em $m$-set} if it is in ${X \choose m}$.
 Denote set/family subtraction by $-$.
 Use $\leftarrow$ to express substitution into a variable.
 For simplicity, a real interval may denote the integral interval of the same range; $e.g.$, use $\lbr 0, t \rp$ instead of $\lbr 0, t \rp \cap \Z$ if it is clear by context.
-Obvious floor/ceiling functions will be omitted throughout the paper.
+Obvious floor/ceiling functions may be omitted.

 We have the double inequality